Advertiser Disclosure

 They can each withdraw a specific amount each month from the joint account to spend however they please.

-Alternatively, they can receive payments in their personal chequing accounts and agree on a monthly contribution to a joint account to take care of shared bills and expenses.
+Alternatively, they can receive payments in their personal chequing accounts and agree to contribute monthly to a joint account to pay shared bills and expenses.

 Joint Bank Account FAQs